raspberrypilearning/tree-life-simulator/en/step_7.md

 --- task ---

 Test your project again.
-Your **Natural Disaster** sprite will now wait between 10 and 20 seconds before falling from a random position to another random position.
-It will also change costume each time and remove any trees it touches.
+Your **Natural Disaster** sprite should now wait between 10 and 20 seconds before it falls from a random position to another random position.
+It also changes costume each time and remove any trees it touches.

 --- /task ---